This page has been machine-translated from the original page.

 !handle

-# Dump detailed information on all handles
+# Dump detailed information for all handles

 !handle 0 0xf